 Our solutions to make your Fixed-price contract work

-Our empiric observations accrued over years of practicing a FPM with Waterfall prove that delivering a high-quality product on time and on budget with a Fixed-price model is just a matter of experience.
+Our empiric observations accrued over years of practicing an FPM with Waterfall prove that delivering a high-quality product on time and on budget with a Fixed-price model is just a matter of experience.

 To secure time and cost estimates, invest into a detailed preliminary analysis.
-By choosing a FPM the client agrees to pay more, as risk taking (such as changes in scope) comes at a price.
+By choosing an FPM the client agrees to pay more, as risk-taking (such as changes in scope) comes at a price.
 However, further overhead payments tend to breed frustration.
 Especially if change requests come out of insufficient requirements analysis and specification lacking the necessary level of precision.
 In that case, having a full-blown preliminary stage of estimation can be a solution.

 We practice a two-stage modification of the Waterfall process.
 Stage 1 (Project planning) deals primarily with documentation (requirements elicitation, specification writing and detailed estimation) and UX design; Stage 2 (Project development) includes the regular activities of implementation, testing, and deployment.
 By separating a project planning stage, we attach greater importance to the in-depth requirements analysis and so can guarantee precision and accuracy of estimates.

 Quality is directly impacted by a human factor.
-Quality deterioration is not a regularity of a FPM.
-Despite frequent complaints that a FPM stifles creativity, we maintain, it’s all about peopleware and skilled management.
+Quality deterioration is not the regularity of an FPM.
+Despite frequent complaints that an FPM stifles creativity, we maintain, it’s all about peopleware and skilled management.
 After all, if the developers estimating the scope are real professionals with sufficient experience under their belt, meeting a deadline won’t be a problem and the client will get all the functionality that they primarily requested and documented in the spec.
-For the same reason, having well-documented acceptance criteria will guarantee the quality.
-So if a client has a clear vision and expectations about the product or is willing to invest time and resources into pinning down all the features in advance, quality won’t be an issue in a FPM, provided that there are low outer risks for the product to devalue.
+For the same reason, having well-documented acceptance criteria will guarantee quality.
+So if a client has a clear vision and expectations about the product or is willing to invest time and resources into pinning down all the features in advance, quality won’t be an issue in an FPM, provided that there are low outer risks for the product to devalue.
 Thus achieving the desired level of quality is clearly possible if not necessary.